smartyhall/meshbbs/docs/MIGRATION_COMPACT_UI.md

 - Use digits **1-9** to select items (not `READ <topic>`)
 - Single-letter navigation: **U**, **B**, **L**, **H**, **Q**

-Legacy commands can be documented in "Advanced" or "Command Reference" sections.
+Remove references to legacy commands from tutorials and reference material—they are no longer available.

 ## For Sysops

-No configuration changes required.
-To completely disable legacy commands in a future version, you can:
-1. Remove calls to `try_inline_message_command()`
-2. Remove the legacy command handlers in `commands.rs`
-3. Update tests to remove legacy command assertions

-For now, both interfaces coexist peacefully.
+No configuration changes are required.
+If you previously customized documentation or onboarding messages, update them to reflect the compact commands.

 ## Timeline

 - **v1.0.35 and earlier**: Both UIs advertised equally
 - **v1.0.36**: Compact UI emphasized, legacy moved to verbose help
-- **v1.1.0** (planned): Consider config flag `legacy_commands_enabled`
-- **v2.0.0** (planned): Potentially remove legacy commands entirely
+- **v1.0.37**: Legacy command handlers removed; compact shortcuts are required
+- **Future**: Continue iterating on compact UX (configurable shortcuts, additional hints)

 ## Questions?

-See the [Command Reference](user-guide/commands.md) for complete documentation of both the compact UI and legacy commands.
+See the [Command Reference](user-guide/commands.md) for the authoritative compact command list.